-Many countries and regions have started to successfully roll out COVID-19 vaccination programs.
-These include a number of states and major cities in the USA, which is our largest geographical segment.
-We are cautiously optimistic that these actions will reduce the scale of subsequent COVID-19 outbreaks and lower the risk of future lockdowns in some of our most important markets.
-It is particularly encouraging that the Company's sales volumes in Asia Pacific grew by 6% in 2020, and accelerated to 14% growth in Q4 2020.
-This region has been acknowledged to have managed the control of the COVID-19 pandemic relatively well, and we are hopeful that the region's growth is a leading indicator of how our volume will rebound in North America and Europe as COVID-19 infection rates fall in these regions.
+Over the past few quarters, many countries and regions have seen their COVID-19 vaccination programs move towards maturity.
+These jurisdictions several states and major cities in the USA, which is our largest geographical segment.
+As we move through this winter, we are cautiously optimistic that high vaccination rates will reduce the scale of subsequent COVID-19 outbreaks and lower the risk of future demand disruption in some of our most important markets.
+It is particularly encouraging that our sales volumes in the Asia Pacific region grew by 30% during 2021.
+This region is acknowledged to have managed the control of the COVID-19 pandemic relatively well, and it would appear that Asia Pacific's growth is a leading indicator of how our volume will continue to rebound in North America and Europe as COVID-19 infection rates continue to fall in these regions.

-Despite signs of recovery uncertainty persists.
-The global recovery from the COVID-19 pandemic, and the rollout of the vaccine is unlikely to be without a challenge.
-Given this ambiguity, we cannot reliably predict the ultimate impact that the COVID-19 pandemic will have on our business, particularly within the out-of-home market.
+Despite signs of a recovery uncertainty does persist.
+The global recovery from the COVID-19 pandemic and the full rollout of the vaccine is unlikely to be without a challenge.
+Vaccination rates in some countries, and in particular the USA, are starting to slow down and future COVID-19 outbreaks are likely.
+Given this ambiguity, we cannot reliably predict the ultimate impact that the COVID-19 pandemic will have on our business in 2022, particularly within the out-of-home market.
 Accordingly, the risk remains that Swiss Water may continue to report sales volumes that under-index recent year trends.
-However, after a stronger than expected second half of 2020 we are cautiously optimistic that our volumes will remain resilient in 2021.
+However, after a stronger than expected third and fourth quarter, which drove record performance in 2021, we are cautiously optimistic that our volume growth will remain high as we move through the first half of 2022.